Null Models and Community Detection in Multi-Layer Networks: Multi-layer null models: estimation and selection

+In contrast, the shared degree models assign only one degree parameter to each node, and layer-wise variations in degree are captured by a single layer-specific global parameter.
+The shared degree multi-layer (expected degree) model can be written as

 The shared degree model further requires an identifiability constraint $\sum_{m} \beta_{m}=1$.
 Note that the ID model requires $MN$ parameters while the SD model requires only $N+M-1$ parameters.
 Since we have $M$ network layers, we effectively have $O(MN^2)$ data points.
-Hence in the context of sparse individual layers, the SD model will lead to less variance at the expense of bias.
+Hence in the context of sparse individual layers, the SD model, being more parsimonious, might lead to less variance at the expense of bias.

 It has been empirically observed that the layers of a multi-layer network have many structural similarity \citep{kivela14}.
 Among others, it has been shown that the degrees are often highly correlated \citep{nl14}.
 Since we expect the individual layers to be manifestation of an underlying common structure, the degrees of a node in different layers are also expected to be highly inter-related.
 While there are instances where the degrees can be negatively correlated, a large number of cases have positively correlated degrees.
 Figures \ref{fig:degree}(a1), (b1) and (c1) show the degree distribution of three layers (mention, follow, retweet) in Twitter network of British MPs, three layers (get on with, best friends, work with) in a friendship network of 7th grade school students, and two layers (synaptic, ionic) of the neuronal network of C-elegans respectively.
 Three real-world multi-layer networks from diverse fields, ranging from social networks, friendship networks to neurological networks, exhibit a large positive correlation in the degree distribution among their layers.
 In such cases a relatively parsimonious shared degree null model described in (\ref{SDexpected}) might be appropriate.
-Figures \ref{fig:degree}(a2), (b2), and (c2) show that the shared degree null model fits well to the degree distribution of the layers in these networks respectively.
+Figures \ref{fig:degree}(a2), (b2), and (c2) show that the shared degree null model fits well (using the parameter estimators that we describe in the next section) to the degree distribution of the layers in these networks respectively.